 The AIA and schools of architecture could also [increase their] level of marketing.
 This is a great profession for minority people.
 I ride the bus a lot here in Pittsburgh, and there’s often an advertisement in the bus that is typically a black man or two black men in a picture that says, “Have you ever considered wanting to teach school?”
 So there might be some marketing effort that’s targeted to Hispanic, African-American, and Native American communities that says, “This is a good profession for you, but you also can help your community.”

 Another one is mentoring by African-American men and women who are already in the profession.
 And, obviously, scholarships.

 UDream fellows have an interest in planning and returning to their communities.

 One of the most important things in design is context.
 Understanding the culture of the neighborhood or community where you’re designing is very important.
 And if you were already part of that culture, you’re a step ahead of somebody who has to figure it out.
 One reason people go back to their city of origin, regardless of whether they’re a minority, is because they know that community, the culture, the architectural style, the political situation, the economics, and the social situation.
 People, and particularly those who feel driven to do community-based work, typically go to communities where they have an emotional connection.
 A strong part of community building is having these bonds that are religious or racial or whatever.
 And it’s a good thing.

-Note: This interview has been edited and condensed for clarity.
+has been edited and condensed for clarity.